ramanbansal9876/PLCC-Top-up-IRA-Campaign-Analytics-Credit-Lending-Domain/README.md

-# 💡 PLCC Top-up & IRA Campaign Analytics – Credit Lending Domain
+# 💡 Targeted Loan Campaign Optimization for PLCC using SQL and Power BI – Credit Lending Domain

 ## 🔍 Overview
 This project aimed to improve the targeting and efficiency of personal loan acquisition through two structured outbound campaigns: the **Top-up Campaign** and the **Interest Rate Arbitrage (IRA) Campaign**.
 Together, they targeted over 3.5 lakh customers per month and led to significant improvements in conversion rates and incremental profitability.